 For this tutorial, we’re making a cushion to fit on the top of an outdoor storage box.
 This box keeps patio cushions and pillows out of the elements when not in use and by adding a cushion to the top, it will now be able to be double as a bench for extra patio seating.
 We’re patterning our cushion off the dimensions of the box top.
-Since our cushion will be outside we chose a P/Kaufmann Outdoor fabric with a playful, small-scale pattern, Little Hipster Poolside.
+Since our cushion will be outside we chose a P/Kaufmann outdoor fabric with a playful, small-scale pattern.
 However any outdoor living fabric would be great for this application.

 - Outdoor Thread